branflakes6/json_flattener_python/README.md

 - Test Empty: Tests for an empty JSON
 - Test Flatten: Tests the example JSON
 - Test Flatten Nesting: Tests JSONS with a lost of nesting
-- Test Already Flat: Tests and already flattened JSON
+- Test Already Flat: Tests an already flattened JSON
 - Test Duplicate Key: Tests a JSON with a duplicate key

 # Time Spent & Road Blocks